icrc/openmrs-distro-sso/database/README.md

 ## Improvements
-it's possible to automate the full process but this operation is not oftenly used so these steps are acceptable.
+it's possible to automate the full process but this operation is not often used so these steps are acceptable.